Skip to main content

 Image

 There is excellent exposure to principles of rheumatoid reconstruction, arthroscopy of wrist, elbow, and shoulder, and primary reconstruction procedures.
 There is also a large tertiary referral base, which leads to a significant introduction to complex cases of the upper extremity.
 The vast majority of surgical cases are performed at the Florida Surgical Center (ambulatory) where most attendings run 2 rooms supporting the fellow in gaining early independence balanced with close supervision.
 Next door is the Orthopaedic Surgery and Sports Medicine Institute where all clinics are held.
-Shoulder arthroplasty is currently performed primarily at the new South Tower of Shands Hospital.
+Shoulder arthroplasty is currently performed at the new South Tower of Shands Hospital as well as the Florida Surgical Center.
 Most patients go home the same day.

 Image